vjkancherla/github-actions/README.md

 2. I have ArgoCD Application Manifests defined for deploying the 3 environments.
 The "argo-cd" directory contains the manifests

-#ArgoCD App-of-Apps
+# ArgoCD App-of-Apps
 1. I also have a ArgoCD App-of-Apps Application manifest file (argocd-app-of-apps.yaml) which is used to deploy the Application Manifests in "argo-cd" directory.
 2. With this setup, any changes made to the contents with in the helm-chart or argo-cd directory are automatically deleted and reconciled by ArgoCD.

-#Deployment
+# Deployment
-1. Deploy ArgoCD Helm chat from ArtifactHub, into argo namespace
+1. Deploy ArgoCD Helm chart from ArtifactHub, into argo namespace
 2. From the root of the repo, run - kubectl create -f argocd-app-of-apps.yaml -n argo
 3. Create port forwarding to access the App in different environments:
-> k port-forward service/python-app-prod  8083:80 -n prod
+  - k port-forward service/python-app-prod  8083:80 -n prod
-> k port-forward service/python-app-uat  8082:80 -n uat
+  - k port-forward service/python-app-uat  8082:80 -n uat
-> k port-forward service/python-app-dev  8081:80 -n dev
+  - k port-forward service/python-app-dev  8081:80 -n dev